joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 - **Zero API Fees**: Host LLMs locally via Ollama with no per-token or per-call charges.
 - **Predictable TCO**: One‐time hardware investment versus variable cloud expenses.
 There are no surprise bills or usage-based increases.
-- **Reduced Attack Surface**: All informations remain within your secure network, no third-party sharing.
-Eliminates risk of data-leaks or non-compliant data transfers.
+- **Reduced Attack Surface**: All informations remain within the secure network, no third-party sharing.
+Eliminating the risk of data-leaks or non-compliant data transfers.
 - **Compliance & Auditability**: Full control over data lifecycle, encryption, and access policies.
-Comprehensive audit logs of every query, transformation, and user interaction,ensuring GDPR regulations are met.
+Comprehensive audit logs of every query, transformation, and user interaction, ensuring GDPR regulations are met.

 ### Section 8: LIMITATION AND FUTURE STEP